Carol D. Frost: Career

 Frost joined the University of Wyoming as an assistant professor in 1983, rising through the ranks and becoming professor in 1995.
 Frost held a number of administrative positions, first at the University of Wyoming and then at the National Science Foundation.
 From 2006 to 2007, she was founding director of the School of Energy Resources at UW.
 She then served as Associate Vice President for Research (2008-2010), Vice President for Special Projects (2010-2012), and Associate Provost (2012-2013).
 In 2014 she became Division Director for the Division of Earth Sciences at the National Science Foundation, a position she held until returning to the University of Wyoming in early 2018.
+Frost became Professor Emerita in 2020.

 Frost is the 101st President of the Mineralogical Society of America (2020).

 Research

-Frost's research involves studying how the continental crust has changed throughout history, and, due to the vastness of this topic, she works with a multitude of rocks, including igneous, metamorphic, and sedimentary (from the Archaean period to today) as well as water and materials such as coal and crude oils.
-She focuses especially on the Precambrian continental crust in Wyoming, and is currently researching in the Teton Range, where she is looking at what she describes to be “the oldest high-pressure metamorphism in North America” (Frost, n.d., Research Statement, para.
+Frost's research involves studying how the continental crust has changed throughout Earth's history.
+She works with a multitude of rocks, including igneous, metamorphic, and sedimentary (from the Archaean period to today) as well as natural waters and materials such as coal and crude oils.
+She focuses especially on the Archean continental crust in Wyoming, where she is looking at what she describes to be “the oldest high-pressure metamorphism in North America” (Frost, n.d., Research Statement, para.
 2) in order to take note of a historical collision between continents.
-This area of research is being completed alongside Susan Swapp and Ronald Frost.

-In the Blue Mountains of Oregon, with research partners Art Snoke and Jason Mailloux (PhD student), she is also currently looking at sediment recycling with Nd isotopes, as well as the movements of sediments within a river (with Jason Mailloux).
+Most of her research is on the topic of Precambrian evolution of the continental crust and granite petrogenesis.

 Frost's research in Wyoming has found that various groundwater aquifers are made up of unique Sr isotopic compositions, and therefore, by using Sr isotopic ratios, contamination between aquifers can be identified.
 In the Powder River Basin of Wyoming, she and her partners have also determined that unique Sr and C isotopic compositions can be found in groundwaters from aquifers made up of sandstone and coal, which can help them to trace and take note of changes in the movement of groundwater caused by dewatering (which is a result of the methane produced from coal beds and surface mining).

 She has also acted as a private investigator on projects that stem from research regarding sites of geologic formations for carbon dioxide storage as well as depleted gas fields in southeastern and northeastern Wyoming, respectively.
 These projects provide the instruction needed for the “injection and storage of carbon dioxide in deep saline aquifer and depleted oil and gas fields” (Frost, n.d., Research Statement, para.
 5).